forquare/Manaha-Minder/README.md

   log_decompress: false

 manaha_minder:
+  # SQLite database file
+  # The database is used to store a variety of information
+  # including player activity and operator requests
+  database: /home/manaha-minecrafter/var/manaha-minder.db

   # Set the logging level for manaha minder.
   # The levels are:
       # Trace - shows everything, will likely overwhelm you!